swcarpentry/collaborative-lesson-development/README.md

 (Rule 1), and if lessons have been designed by people with a shared world-view (Rule 3).

 One way to achieve this is to take existing courses and break them down into smaller, single-purpose modules (a change which has pedagogical and administrative advantages in its own right).
-When this is done, these modules can be made more discoverable by referencing specific points in the model curricula promulgated by many professional societies.
+When this is done, these modules can be made more discoverable by referencing specific points in the model curricula promulgated by many professional societies (e.g., as learning objectives).
 Smaller modules are also more approachable for new contributors (Rule 4).

 ## 3) Teach best practices for lesson development